 Start living on a budget that works for you and your family.
-Make healthy financial choices to eliminate debt, decrease costs and stretch a paycheck without constantly crunching numbers.
+Make healthy financial choices to eliminate debt, decrease costs, save money and stretch a paycheck without constantly crunching numbers.
 Quickly evaluate your financial situation and start saving with these easy tips to set up a family budget today.

 01 of 07

 The first step to living on a budget is to track your family's income and expenses.
 Gather all of your bills, paycheck stubs, bank statements -- everything you have that shows money coming in or going out.
 Write a frugal budget to manage your money.

 When you wing it every month without a budget in mind, you're passing up opportunities to slash unnecessary costs and save money.
 A few minutes spent creating a budget now can save you big money later.

 When you're struggling month to month just to pay the bills, saving money seems like a long-term goal that's always out of reach.
 Whether you want to save money for your child's college fund or you'd like to tuck money away for your retirement, setting financial goals is an important step in protecting your family's future.

 Don't neglect your short-term goals either.
 Your financial goals can include quick reductions on utility bills, cable bills and other expenses that are... keeping you from saving more money each month.

 03 of 07